Posandu/tronic247/posts/16-javascript-snippets-to-save-your-time/index.md

 tags: ['javascript', 'snippets']
 img: /wp-content/uploads/2022/08/16-JavaScript-snippets-to-save-your-time.png
 updated: '2024-06-13'
+excerpt: A collection of JavaScript snippets to save you some time.
 ---

 I made some [JavaScript](/tag/javascript/) snippets to save you some time.
 See them below and let me know your thoughts!